witalosk/UnityRuntimeShader/readme.md

 ## Usage
 ### Fragment Shader
-1. Add `Shader Renderer` component to your GameObject.
+1. Add `ShaderRenderer` component to your GameObject.
 2. Assign a RenderTexture to the `ShaderRenderer.TargetTexture` field.
 3. If you want to pass a texture / buffer to the shader, assign it to the `ShaderRenderer.SetTexture()` / `ShaderRenderer.SetBuffer()` / `ShaderRenderer.SetConstantBuffer()` method.
 4. Compile shader with `ShaderRenderer.CompileShaderFromString(string shaderCode, out string error);`